 With a diverse academic background, Mr. Clark holds degrees in mathematics, psychology, and engineering.
 In the past, he shared his knowledge and expertise by teaching mathematics and computer science courses within the Graduate School of Engineering at Santa Clara University.Apart from his professional pursuits, Mr. Clark indulges in his passions for history, black and white movies, culinary arts, and exploring biking trails across the Bay Area.

 Elia is a multi-talented individual excelling in the realms of debate, writing, and research.
 He is a Seaver Scholar at Claremont McKenna College.

 As an accomplished speaker and debater, Elia has achieved notable accolades, such as reaching the semifinals at the Stanford Invitational Parliamentary Open and securing third place nationally in both Team Policy and Parliamentary debate competitions.
 He is also an accomplished extemporaneous speech competitor.
-Additionally, Elia serves as a speech and debate coach at Valley Christian School, sharing his extensive knowledge with aspiring debaters.
+Additionally, Elia served as a speech and debate coach at Valley Christian School, sharing his extensive knowledge with aspiring debaters.

 Elia hopes to inspire young students with his knowledge, skills and passion.
 He believes that the ability for youth to think, speak, and analyze the world around them is the most important skill they can have.